By Cody Slingerland and Ben Goldstein

 SaaS sales is the process of selling software that customers access through an online portal or website and use to solve a business problem.
 Like all B2B sales, the end goal is to make your customers more successful, whether that means saving them time, saving them money, or improving their own ability to drive revenue.

 Since a SaaS product is typically more complex to use than a physical product, prospects need a lot more education and training from sales reps before they feel prepared to buy.
 “Educational selling is very important for my team,” says Kyle Ferretti, the US Sales Manager at SEMRush.
 “You’ll be hard-pressed to sell someone a software tool when they don’t understand what it does, so we have to uncover a customer’s problem and then educate them on how we fix or help their issue.”

 Another unique characteristic of SaaS sales is that the product usually has a subscription-based pricing model, so customers are in effect becoming repeat customers every month, quarter, or year.
 This creates steady revenue for the SaaS company, but it also means that the investment for the prospect is quite high; over the course of a few years, a SaaS customer can spend tens of thousands of dollars on their software subscription, if not more.

-Because of the high-stakes nature of SaaS selling, sales reps should be ready to include multiple decision-makers from a target company into their sales process and offer a high-touch, personalized customer experience.
+Because of the high-stakes nature of SaaS sales, the selling approach should be ready to include multiple decision-makers from a target company into their sales process and offer a high-touch, personalized customer experience.